-On larger projects, there are few areas where a disciplined project manager can have a greater positive impact on delivery, than the area of risk.
+On larger projects, there are few areas where a disciplined project manager can have a greater positive impact on delivery, than having a dedicated approach to managing risk.

-From a corporate perspective, all key projects should be challenged (through governance) to demonstrate a disciplined approach to its management and that exposure to risk is reducing in a systematic way, especially in the early stages of the life-cycle.
+From a company perspective, all key projects should be challenged (through governance) to demonstrate a disciplined approach to reducing the exposure to risk in a systematic way.
+Especially in the early stages of the life-cycle.

-Improving Risk Identification and Capture – how to do the hardest element.
+Improving risk identification and capture – how to do the hardest part

-Very few project teams have comprehensive risk management plans, or even a clear definition of the specific risks that face their projects.
-This is partly cultural, partly ‘mechanical’; both of which can be addressed.
+Very few project teams have extensive risk management plans, or even a clear definition of the specific risks that face their projects.
+This is partly cultural, partly ‘mechanical’.
+Both can be addressed.

-Many risk registers hold poor quality, partially completed or very limited data.
-Often this results in a poor understanding of risk and little attention being dedicated to its management.
-It also makes the data of little use to others (e.g. stakeholders), and can foster a false sense of security relating to the delivery of any project.
+Many risk registers hold poor quality, partially completed, or very limited data.
+This results in a poor understanding of risk and little attention to its management.
+It also makes risk data of little use to other stakeholders and can foster a false sense of security about the delivery of any project.

 It is imperative to employ innovative and effective methods to:

 - significantly improve the identification of risk and the capture and presentation of risk data;

-- integrate risk management into all aspects of the definition of the project; and
+- integrate risk management into all decisions within the definition of the project; and

 - improve the quality of information substantially and its communication across the project team.

 Project Risk Assessment: Improving the understanding of your risks

-In all the literature on risk, much has been written on modeling its impact using statistical methods.
-This has its place especially when major project decisions are being taken, however, many senior managers rightly believe that far greater benefit is achieved by ensuring that mitigation activities are carried out with discipline and in a timely manner.
+In all the literature on risk, much has been written on modelling its impact using statistical methods.
+This has its place especially when major project decisions are being taken.
+However, many senior managers rightly believe that far greater benefit is achieved by ensuring that mitigation activities are carried out in a disciplined and timely manner.

 As a minimum, all risks should be assessed to decide: